 The Bodhisatta was once a farmer.
 A beautiful, charming golden crab lived in a pond next to his field.
-The Bodhisatta used to carry the crab in his outer garment while he worked and took it back to the pond before heading home each night, so they became friends.
+The Bodhisatta used to carry the crab in his outer garment while he worked and took him back to the pond before heading home each night, so they became friends.

 A she-crow who nested in a tree near the pond saw the Bodhisatta’s beautiful eyes and wanted to eat them.
-She told her husband of her longing and schemed that their snake neighbor could kill the Bodhisatta, after which her husband would bring his eyes to her.
+She told her husband of her longing and schemed that their snake neighbor would kill the Bodhisatta, after which her husband would bring his eyes to her.

-Agreeing to her plan, the crow started to help the snake with various things and eventually the snake asked how he could repay him.
-The crow told of his wife’s desire and the snake agreed to kill the Bodhisatta.
-The next day the snake lay in wait for the farmer and bit his leg when he walked by.
+Agreeing to her plan, the crow started to help the snake with various things, and eventually the snake asked how he could repay him.
+The crow told of his wife’s desire, and the snake agreed to kill the Bodhisatta.
+The next day, the snake lay in wait for the farmer and bit his leg when he walked by.
 After the Bodhisatta fell to the ground, the crow perched on his chest and pecked at his eyes.
-The crab climbed out of the Bodhisatta’s pocket and grabbed the crow by the neck with his claw, and then did the same with the snake when he came to help the screaming crow.
+The crab climbed out of the Bodhisatta’s pocket and grabbed the crow by the neck with his claw, and then did the same with the snake when he came to help the shrieking crow.

-Knowing crabs don’t eat snakes or crows, the snake asked why he seized them.
+Knowing that crabs don’t eat snakes or crows, the snake asked why he seized them.
 He answered that the farmer was his friend, so the snake promised to suck the venom out of his leg and heal him.
 The crab let the snake go, and the farmer was revived.
-But the crab knew the scheming pair would just try to kill him again later, so he crushed both of their heads.
+But the crab knew the scheming pair would try to kill him again later, so he crushed both of their heads.
 Seeing this from afar, the she-crow flew away.
 The farmer and the crab went on as before, their friendship now even stronger.

 In the Lifetime of the Buddha